 Ground was broken on March 20, 1977.
 The first residents occupied their apartments in October 1978.
 The Village and Health Center were fully occupied within the first 18 months of operation.

-Original construction included 160 apartments plus an adjacent health center boasting 40 beds licensed for skilled care and 22 beds licensed for sheltered care.
+Original construction included 160 apartments plus an adjacent health center boasting 40 beds licensed for Skilled Nursing care and 22 beds licensed for Sheltered Care.

 Clark-Lindsey Village, Inc. is a 501(c)(3) not-for-profit tax-exempt organization governed by an 11-member Board of Directors.
 Day-to-day operations are overseen by a management staff of eleven.

 We are the only Life Plan Community, or Continuing Care Retirement Community (CCRC), in Champaign County.
 On one campus you can find independent apartment living in The Village, in which no medical assistance is provided by Clark-Lindsey, Skilled Nursing Care in Meadowbrook Health Center, Assisted Living with Memory Care and Skilled Nursing care in our Green House homes, and a full complement of therapy services in Renewal Therapy Center.
 As your health needs change, you don’t have to move off campus when additional health assistance is required.